susestudio/studio-help/100_quickstart/103_configuring-appliances.md

 started after login.

 **Appliance**
-Set up advanced configuration for your appliance like disk, memory, and logical volume manager.
+Set up advanced configuration for your appliance, like disk, memory, and logical volume manager.
 Many of these settings depend on the environment your appliance will run in.